 - Travel charges normally allowed by the applicant's institutional policy.
-(The selected organization must submit a copy of this policy, if it exists, to the Arts Endowment with the application submission; see instructions for Attachment 5 below.) - In the absence of an institutional policy on travel costs, costs established in the government-wide Federal Travel Regulation.
+(The selected organization must submit a copy of this policy, if it exists, to the Arts Endowment Grants & Contracts Office before a Cooperative Agreement can be finalized.) - In the absence of an institutional policy on travel costs, costs established in the government-wide Federal Travel Regulation.

-No federal or matching funds can be used to support federal staff travel.
+No federal funds can be used to support federal staff or National Council on the Arts members' travel.